 Genetic factors

-Heritability of BMI is high across different age groups, ranging from 40 to 60% (1, 2).
+Heritability of BMI is high across different age groups, ranging from 40 to 60% (2).
 With few exceptions, obesity does not follow a simple Mendelian pattern of inheritance but is rather a complex interplay of multiple loci.
 Genetic factors may affect the many signaling molecules and receptors used by parts of the hypothalamus and gastrointestinal tract to regulate food intake (see sidebar Pathways Regulating Food Intake).
+For example, the ob gene encodes for the production of leptin which regulates appetite and energy expenditure (3).
 Genome studies have helped define signaling pathways implicated in the predisposition to obesity.
-Differences in expression of signaling molecules within the leptin-melanocortin pathway (eg, the melanocortrin-4 receptor) have been particularly associated with central control of appetite.
-Genetic factors can be inherited or result from conditions in utero (called genetic imprinting).
-Environmental conditions such as nutrition, sleep patterns, and alcohol consumption alter gene expression in various metabolic pathways epigenetically; this effect suggests possible reversibility of environmental factors and refinement of therapeutic targets.
+Differences in expression of signaling molecules within the leptin-melanocortin pathway (eg, the melanocortin-4 receptor) have been particularly associated with central control of appetite.
+Genetic factors can be inherited, and genetic expressions may vary as a result of maternal conditions during fetal development (4).
+Environmental conditions such as nutrition, sleep patterns, and alcohol consumption alter gene expression via epigenetics in various metabolic pathways; this effect suggests possible reversibility of environmental factors and refinement of therapeutic targets.

 Genetic factors also regulate energy expenditure, including basal metabolic rate, diet-induced thermogenesis, and nonvoluntary activity–associated thermogenesis.
 Genetic factors may have a greater effect on the distribution of body fat, particularly abdominal fat (which increases the risk of metabolic syndrome), than on the amount of body fat.